andreasolborg/cargoship-system/README.md

 ## Requirements

 To run this program, you will need:

-Python 3.7 or higher A terminal or command prompt
+Python 3.7 or higher
+An IDE

+## Usage
+To start the program, navigate to the directory containing the program files and run "main.py" file